dusaprotocol/docs/docs/guides/manage-a-liquidity-position.md

 It is important to note that there can be multiple markets of the same pair, but only differing in their bin step.

 Pools are therefore uniquely identified by the tuple `(tokenX, tokenY, binStep)`.

+`masToSend` is used to transfer Mas for storage fee, the surplus will be send back at the end of the tx.

 After pair creation tokens can be added to any desired bin provided that: